inspec/inspec-alicloud/docs-chef-io/content/alicloud_disks.md

 end
 ```

-**Use the InSpec resource to request the IDs of all cloud disks, then test in-depth using `alicloud_disk` to ensure all volumes are encrypted, have a sensible size, and have snapshots enabled.**
+Use the InSpec resource to request the IDs of all cloud disks, then test in-depth using `alicloud_disk` to ensure all volumes are encrypted, have a sensible size, and have snapshots enabled:

 ```ruby
 alicloud_disks.ids.each do |disk_id|